.. | ||

 35390

-• Looking up, its view is blocked at 2 trees (by another tree with a height of 5).
+- Looking up, its view is blocked at

-• Looking left, its view is not blocked; it can see 2 trees.
+). - Looking left, its view is not blocked; it can see

-• Looking down, its view is also not blocked; it can see 1 tree.
+trees. - Looking down, its view is also not blocked; it can see

-• Looking right, its view is blocked at 2 trees (by a massive tree of height 9).
+tree. - Looking right, its view is blocked at

 Consider each tree on your map.
 What is the highest scenic score possible for any tree?